0xfe/vexflow/README.md

     $ rake clean

-If you have JSLint installed, you can check your code for common errors with:
+If you have JSHint installed, you can check your code for common errors with:

     $ rake lint